clod44/clod44/README.md

-- 🔭 currently teaching myself ~~ascii based interfaces and graphics~~ 2d camera class.
+- 🔭 loves reinventing the wheel.

 - 🌱 wasting time in college